Document issued on: March 24, 2014

 In all cases where assent is required, the proposed research should be explained to the child in language that is appropriate to the child’s age, experience, maturity, and condition.
 This explanation should include a discussion of any discomfort and inconveniences the child may expect to experience if he or she agrees to participate.
 The subject should also be made aware of his or her rights to decline to participate or to withdraw from the study at any time.
 Additionally, the safety of the subject is always an overriding factor in the continuation of a subject in any study.
 If a subject wishes to withdraw from a study and, in the opinion of the investigator and the IRB, the safety and welfare of the pediatric subject would be jeopardized by his/her removal from the study, continued parental or legal guardian consent should be sufficient to allow participation in the study.

-Additional Safeguards for Children in Clinical Investigations of FDA-Regulated Products; Interim Rule 66 FR 20589, April 24, 2001.
+- Additional Safeguards for Children in Clinical Investigations of FDA-Regulated Products; Final Rule 78 FR 12933, February 26, 2013.

-International Organization for Standardization (ISO) 10993-6: 1994 – Biological Testing of Medical Devices.
+- International Organization for Standardization (ISO) 10993-6: 2007 – Biological Evaluation of Medical Devices